FrL1902/Rock-Paper-Scissor-ML-Model/README.md

 I made a simple ML model to recognize whether the inputted image from the user is either rock, paper, or scissor. you know, from the game Rock Paper Scissor

-The dataset is used is from this link https://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip.
+The dataset used is from this link https://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip.

 The documentations are in the ipynb cells